Azkron/SocialNetwork/README.md

-I created test 2 users;
+We created 2 users for testing;
 Tid and Hugo
 The password for both users is EPFC2017.  <-the last char of the password is a dot (.)